This is about disputes among professors of linguistics, people who are also called cognitive linguists and cognitive scientists.

 Another critic of Lakoff is a Harvard professor of experimental psychology and cognitive science, Stephen Pinker.
 He has complained about another of Lakoff's books: Whose Freedom?
 The Battle of America's Most Important Idea.
 Pinker has described Lakoff's arguments as "cognitive relativism, in which mathematics, science, and philosophy are beauty contests between rival frames rather than attempts to characterize the nature of reality."
 Lakoff has defended himself, saying that "We can no longer conduct 21st century politics with a 17th century understanding of the mind," and he has described Pinker as "the most articulate spokesman for the old theory" as to how the mind works.

 Pinker has described language as an "instinct," in other words a biological adaptation and as a product of human evolution.
-He has written of language as intention to convey a message (the weather is nice outside) or to negotiate a relationship (I would appreciate it if you passed the salt) – my examples.
+Pinker has written of language as intention to convey a message, such as "the weather is nice outside," or to negotiate a relationship such as "I would appreciate it if you passed the salt," (my examples).
 Pinker has written The Stuff of Thought: Language as a Window into Human Nature – published in 2008.
 A reviewer of this work has criticized him for insisting "that language is a reflection of the user's 'nature' rather than the user being shaped by language that is reflective of the environment in which he or she is shaped and molded."

-From the beginning of the page you are reading, the subject has been more about self-expression than it is about that other half of communication: trying to understand what someone is attempting to tell us.
-The purpose of communication is, of course, to transfer thought, and this leaves the reader or listener concerned with how well he understands the person with whom he communicating.
+From the beginning of the page you are reading the subject has been more about self-expression than about that other half of communication: trying to understand what someone is attempting to tell us.
+The purpose of communication is, of course, to transfer thought, and this leaves the reader or listener concerned with how well he understands the person with doing the writing or talking.
 If someone says, for example, "the devil made me do it," we might better understand him if we ask and he tells us what he means by the devil.
-In the interest of understanding we need not be concerned with how what he says fits with grammatical, philosophical, political or scientific correctness.
+In the interest of understanding we need not be concerned with how what he is saying fits with grammatical, philosophical, political or scientific correctness.
 And, again, clarity is increased by the addition of detail.

 Academics examining the biological origins of human communication and the significance of syntax do not address the everyday problem of communication between people that can be solved by going beyond competing declarations.
-People argue without understanding with any depth what is in the mind of the other.
-For example, intelligent mothers and fathers exchange declarations with their grown children and do not understand their disagreement.
+People often argue without understanding with any depth what is in the mind of the other.
 To communicate effectively, and indeed the best way to argue, is to converse by asking questions.
 This puts one more inside the head of the other, and, in attempting to explain, the other confronts his own thinking.

-Meanwhile, metaphors remain a part of human communication as old as poetry and ancient storytelling and scripture.
+Meanwhile, metaphors remain as much a part of human communication as ancient storytelling and scripture.
 Back then, people described the world in a way that was understandable to them.
-Thucydides shunned poetry in his writing for the sake of clarity and founded a journalism that survives today.
+Thucydides shunned poetry in his writing for the sake of clarity and founded the journalism that survives today.